iturner72/book-notes/the_network_state.md

 peaceful, reproducible process for turning an online community premised on a proposition into a physical state with a virtual capital: a *network state,* the sequel to the nation state.
+* 12 In the distant past people could only write on clay tablets, in the recent past they were executed for contemplating entrepreneurship, and in the immediate present they are arguing over replacing an ancient gas station.
+In these times and places, making a fresh start has been technologically infeasible, politically impossible, or judicially punishable.
+* 12 Six ways to start a new country: Election, Revolution, War, Micronations, Seasteading, Space, Network States.
+* 15 *reverse diaspora*: a community that forms first on the internet, builds a culture online, and only then comes together in-person to build dwellings and structures.
+* 16 The *numerical* definition begins with visualizing a hypothetical nationrealestatepop.com site similar to coinmarketcap.com, which aggregates the cryptographically audited censuses of startup societies aspiring to become network states.
+This dashboard would show in realtime the number of community members, the acreage of real estate owned by those members, and the community's on-chain income.
+* 17 The *societal* definition of a new country is one that is diplomatically recognized by other countries as a legitimate polity capable of self-determination.
+* 18 Most countries are small countries.
+A new state with a population of 1-10M would actually be comparable to most existing states.
+That's because of the 193 UN-recognized sovereign states, 20% have a population of less than 1M and 55% have a population of less than 10M.